Traeger-GmbH/codabix-docker/README.md

 ### Overriding the default settings

 You can override the default settings by using environment variables passed with `--env` to the container on start.
+These are used when a new Codabix Project is created (when the container is started for the first time).

 * Project directory: `CODABIX_PROJECT_DIR`
 * Admin password: `CODABIX_ADMIN_PASSWORD`